SMosegaard/cds-lang/portfolios/portfolio-1/README.md

 - Saves a dataframe for each subfolder in the ```out``` folder.
 - Visualizes the relative frequency of entities and word types across subfolders.
 Saves the plots in the ```out``` folder.

-To gain a better understanding of the code, all functions in the script ```feature_extractor.py``` will have a short descriptive text.
+To better understand the code, each function in the script ```feature_extractor.py`` will include a brief descriptive text.

 ## Data source